David Mirvish

 David Mirvish, (born August 29, 1944) is a Canadian theatre producer, impresario, and art collector.
 He owns and operates Toronto-based theatrical production company Mirvish Productions, which he founded with his father in 1986.
 He has also produced and presented several productions on Broadway and in London's West End.

 Mirvish is also a prominent art collector, having amassed a large collection of Canadian and international works, including from renowned artists Frank Stella and Jules Olitski.
-Between 1963 and 1978, he owned and ran an art gallery and museum, David Mirvish Gallery.
+Between 1963 and 1978, he owned and ran a commercial art gallery, David Mirvish Gallery.
 He also owned an independent bookstore specializing in art and design between 1974 and 2009.

 Personal life

 Mirvish is the only child of Anne Lazar Macklin, an artist, and "Honest" Ed Mirvish, who was a Toronto businessman and owner of the discount department store, Honest Ed's.
 He is Jewish.

 Mirvish married his high-school sweetheart Audrey in 1967.
 They have three children, Jacob, Hannah, and Rachael.

 He has contributed to, and partnered with, many non-profit organizations, charities and other philanthropic organizations, including the Toronto Public Library, the Toronto Arts Foundation, and Kids Up Front.
 In 2023, he worked with The Thirty Birds Foundation to provide Kabul school girls who had fled Afghanistan with access to tickets to shows, including the Canadian production of Harry Potter and the Cursed Child.